 *For more information on these topics, watch me and my partner's Gothic podcast, Dreadful Discourse.

-Even when not being speedrun, Doom Eternal tells its story through visual action.
-Alas, this battle-forged tale doesn't elicit the Gothic sensations I've grown to love.
+This battle-forged tale doesn't elicit the Gothic sensations I've grown to love.
 I don't feel awe, disgust, or fear-stricken imagination; I don't feel a sense of the Other, of the past; or any of these things combined with legitimate, tyrannical power.
 There's no sense of self-destruction, sanity damage, or dubious transformation—only the myth of male imperium.
 Unfortunately impervious supermen make for terrible Gothic heroes.
 Even a sexist bigot like Lovecraft understood that much.

-The sixth issue I have with Doom Eternal speedruns is weapon balance.
 At least in terms of speed, Doom 2016 was nicely balanced.
 The hero isn't too mobile; he feels like "Bruce Lee with a shotgun on a skateboard."
 Cool.
 In other words, the speed of the character is human—fast, but filmed in just the right way to capture all the gung fu action.
 The gameplay might not technically be the hardest, but I can see what's happening.
 Furthermore, it encourages some legitimately tense moments spurred by limited resources.